Restaurant Insurance in North Carolina

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 North Carolina restaurants investing in custom barbecue pits and brewery equipment need coverage that addresses specialized, hard-to-replace items.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Hood system fails fire inspection in downtown Raleigh